digital-asset/daml/docs/source/json-api/index.rst

       "status": 200
     }

-Where ``result`` is the JSON array containing package IDs of all loaded DALFs.
+Where ``result`` is the JSON array containing the package IDs of all loaded DALFs.

 Download a DALF Package
 ***********************